 We all avoid making mistakes but there is nothing wrong with experiencing failure because it is the only way we truly learn.
 I remember all my mistakes, do you remember yours?

 When you double the size of the image, you learn more about your subject as well as things like identifying negative space.

 Ruling up the grids can be tedious.
-I've got to admit I was a bit sloppy with some measurements (on my blank page) and I think it tells its own tale in the resulting image.
+I admit I was a bit sloppy with some measurements and that tells its own tale in the resulting image.

 Being as accurate as possible will limit errors and disappointment.

 This is a good opportunity for you to learn from my mistakes so please be aware that unequal squares do not give good results for grid drawings.

 You never finish learning about drawing, do you?
 It is such an exciting and interesting hobby.